 Things Parents Can Do

-- Understand that quality of mood is a part of your children’s in-born temperament.
+Know that quality of mood is a part of your children’s temperament.

-- Children with a positive mood need to learn to recognize when things are serious so that they can respond appropriately.
+Children with a positive mood need to learn to recognize when things are serious.

 “You are very cautious.”